-Ben lives in Santa Cruz California with his wife Judy, son Benjamin and two dogs.
+Ben lives in Santa Cruz, California.
 He grew up in the swampy wilds of south Florida.
 Ben’s granddad started him on harmonica around age eight.
 Granddad was a guitar, mandolin and harmonica player intent on passing on some of his talent to his grand-kids and played gigs with a band out of St. Petersburg, Florida called "The Rhythm Ramblers" who played on the "Ted Mack TV Show".

 Ben picked up an old Gibson J-50 acoustic guitar and harmonica rack at age 16 and started learning rock, folk and blues songs and jamming at every chance.
 At 19 Ben joined various projects like “Blue Midnight” and “The John North Blues Band”.
 He worked the circuit in south Florida playing gigs places like The Captain's Cabin, The Oyster Shanty and The Open Hearth.
 Decades have passed since the days of The John North Blues Band, there have been musical projects too numerous to list all of them here.